Saturday, May 19, 2018

 In July 2017, Towsend and Osienski detail the difficulties they had in encouraging Meyer to present a reasonable offer to the Sisters, and how invaluable time was squandered and deadlines expired.
 Additionally, on Aug 1st, 2017, they claim that Meyer refused to participate in a joint teleconference with Sen Townsend, even though that was the Sister's own request.
 The Sisters felt that Townsend understood their needs and had communicated them effectively.
 "Ogletown Park" and its timeline is a publicly released document and an official statement from Townsend/Osienski, and should have been used as admissible evidence to support STOP's complaint to the Ethics Committee, but apparently, it wasn't enough.

 So, in a game of "Name that Liar", we have two attorney politicians representing the County and State, with two very conflicting stories.
-To make matters worse, neither will challenge each other out of party loyalty, and will jump at the chance to support each other's re-election bid!
+To make matters worse, neither will challenge each other out of Democratic party loyalty, and will jump at the chance to support each other's re-election bid!

 In our next post: More on the NCC Ethics Committee, including a scanned copy of their letter dismissing the Setting/Hoffman/Parks Transition Team conflict of interest, and how useless they really are.